 Bill Hosko (39) is an architectural illustrator and painter who lives a life among the tall buildings of downtown Saint Paul and another under the immense sky of northeast Montana.
-Almost weekly Bill travels fifteen hours overnight by train between two different worlds.
+Almost weekly he travels fifteen hours overnight by train between two different worlds.

-Leaving the train behind in northeast Montana, he drives his old Ford pickup an hour north to Lonesome Prairie, an 1800's era homestead he built for himself and his 'family', a ragtag band of adopted/rescued animals.
-They include eight goats, five chickens, three cats, two horses, and two dogs.
+Leaving the train behind in northeast Montana, he drives his old Ford pickup an hour north to Lonesome Prairie, an 1800's era homestead he built for himself and his 'family'; a ragtag band of adopted/rescued animals.
+They include eight goats, five chickens, three cats, two horses and two dogs.
 They live atop a windswept ridge overlooking the Canadian Border.

 In Montana, Bill carries the handle 'Bill on the Hill'.
 A name bestowed upon him by some of his friendly, yet distant neighbors.
 Few people live in that quiet corner of America.
 Folks consider themselves neighbors though they may live five to ten miles apart.
 Lonesome Prairie is 180 acres in size.
 Bill doesn't think of it as a ranch.
 In this part of the world his amount of land is considered smallholdings.
 Another reason is because he is a vegetarian living in the heart of cattle country.
 Bill smiles when he recalls that he knew he was considered 'okay' by a rancher/farmer a couple of years ago.
 While at the local cafe this rancher said to the owner, “Darlene, why don’t you get Bill some vegetarian hamburgers?”
 She never did, but the man's friendly gesture was appreciated.

 Eight miles away is a little town, population 120.
 Like so many other Great Plains towns, it gets a little sleepier with each passing year.
 Bill has helped with a number of improvement projects there.
 The nearest town to the south or east is fifty miles.
-Given this remote location, and having a paved highway coming in from the east and another passing through from the south up to Canada, Bill believes that with strong leadership the town can survive.
+Given this remote location and having a paved highway coming in from the east and another passing through from the south up to Canada, Bill believes that with strong leadership the town can survive.

 At twenty three Bill attended the downtown Minneapolis Technical Institute to study architecture and commercial art.
 Here he was introduced to the technical pen and the skills needed to create true perspective illustrations - two defining experiences in his life.
 He was offered a job with a home planning firm six months before graduation.
 He took it with no regrets over not having graduated.